Sandared/io.jatoms.osgi.whiteboard/README.md

 This section is for those who want to understand what is going on in the background so that this example works.

 ### What is a whiteboard?
+I know there are quite some explanations out there about what the OSGi whiteboard pattern is all about, e.g., the explanation on [enRoute](https://enroute.osgi.org/FAQ/400-patterns.html)